Konosu Poppy Festival 2021. Poppies and Baby Blue Eyes at Japan’s largest poppy field in 2021.

-On our last visit, just before the 2019 poppy festival started, they were pitching flags and signs for the festival, including the one above advertising the flower picking event.
-You can pick up to five flowers in a designated area for 100 yen.
+During our 2019 visit to the fields, just before the poppy festival started, they were pitching flags and signs for the festival, including the one above advertising the flower picking event.
+Normally during the festival, you can pick up to five flowers in a designated area for 100 yen.
+I don’t know yet if they will have this option in 2021.